cchudzicki-ocw-testing/18.330-spring-2012/content/pages/instructor-insights.md

 This page focuses on the course 18.330 _Introduction to Numerical Analysis_ as it was taught by Professor Laurent Demanet in Spring 2012.

 This is a lecture-based course on basic techniques for the efficient numerical solution of problems in science and engineering.
-It is a centerpiece of MIT’s undergraduate offerings in applied mathematics. z
+It is a centerpiece of MIT’s undergraduate offerings in applied mathematics.z

 ## Course Outcomes